Pythux/MindustryCompiler/README.md

 # MindustryCompiler

-a langage that compile to mindustry asm code,
+a langage that compile to mindustry asm code know as mindustry-logic,

-What's mindustry asm ?
+What's mindustry-logic ?
 Here is a nice starting guide with in game screenshots:
 [How To Use Procesors in 6.0](https://steamcommunity.com/sharedfiles/filedetails/?id=2268059244)

-The language created here is a superset of mindustry code
+The language created here is a superset of mindustry-logic code

 here's the [website](https://pythux.github.io/MindustryCompiler) to show features in actions and compile your code

 ## features

-- all mindustry asm code are valide as it
+- all mindustry-logic code are valide as it

 - jump to a reference: